Colonial Nigeria: Amalgamation

 The task of unification was achieved on the eve of World War I. From January 1914 onwards, the newly united colony and protectorate was presided over by a proconsul, who was entitled the Governor-General of Nigeria.
 The militias and RWAFF battalions were reorganized into the RWAFF Nigeria Regiment.

 Lugard's governmental model for Nigeria was unique and there was apparently not much planning for its future development.
 Colonial official A. J. Harding commented in 1913:

 Sir F. Lugard's proposal contemplates a state which it is impossible to classify.
 It is not a unitary state with local government areas but with one Central Executive and one Legislature.
 It is not a federal state with federal Executive, Legislature and finances, like the Leewards.
-It is not a personal union of separate colonies under the same Governor like the Windwards, it is not a Confederation of States.
+It is not a personal union of separate colonies under the same Governor as the Windwards, it is not a Confederation of States.
 If adopted, his proposals can hardly be a permanent solution and I gather that Sir F. Lugard only regards them as temporary—at any rate in part.
 With one man in practical control of the Executive and Legislative organs of all the parts, the machine may work passably for sufficient time to enable the transition period to be left behind, by which time the answer to the problem—Unitary v.
 Federal State—will probably have become clear.

 The Colonial Office accepted Lugard's proposal that the Governor would not be required to stay in-country full-time; consequently, as Governor, Lugard spent four months out of the year in London.
 This scheme proved unpopular and confusing to many involved parties and was phased out.